National Space Policy

 The international space law ensures the harmony of domestic space laws among nations with space programs.
 Furthermore, the Kingdom will continue to respect international laws when developing and maintaining domestic legislation and regulations.

 The NSSA represents and reflects the Kingdom in the international space community through active participation and contribution to key international organizations and forums related to outer space.
 The NSSA, in collaboration with the concerned national stakeholders, is also responsible for monitoring the international legal and regulatory environment to identify issues of interest to the Kingdom as they arise and contribute to the development of international regulations and norms that will enhance the stability and sustainability of the space industry and environment.

 In addition to representing Bahrain’s interests regarding international law and recommended best practices in the space sector, the NSSA will continually assess existing relevant international and regional treaties and agreements to which the Kingdom could be part of and where possible initiate the process of establishing the cooperation.

-NSSA have initiated for the Kingdom of Bahrain ratification of five main international space treaties developed under the auspices of the United Nations including the:
+The Kingdom of Bahrain have completed ratification of five main international space treaties developed under the auspices of the United Nations including the:

 NSSA Internal Policies and Procedures